Our Team

 Kevin brings 25 years of experience in electrical, mechanical, and software engineering.
 As former faculty at the University of Hawaii and an engineer at Ford Motor Company, he developed deep expertise in power systems, battery technologies, and renewable integration.

-Kevin founded Energy Quotient (EQ) to build the tools he wished existed — rooted in a long-standing commitment to smarter, cleaner, and more resilient energy systems.
+He founded Energy Quotient (EQ) to build the tools he wished existed — rooted in a long-standing commitment to smarter, cleaner, and more resilient energy systems.

 Kevin is a co-inventor on multiple power system patents, including two awarded and two pending.
-He earned his PhD in Mechanical Engineering from Georgia Tech, where his research focused on multiphysics modeling of fuel cell systems.
+He earned his PhD in Mechanical Engineering at Georgia Tech, where his research focused on multiphysics modeling of fuel cell systems.

 Anthony Reffle